LuisBendel/BAN402-Project1/README.md

-# BAN402 - Decision Modelling
+# BAN402 - Decision Modelling Project 1

 This is the first of three projects in the course BAN402 - Decision Modelling at NHH.